-Organisation of the school day.
+Organisation of the school day

-Because of the expectation that to reduce risk of transmission of the virus, school will continue to operate staggered start times to the day, We have amended the start of our school day accordingly.
+Because of the expectation that to reduce risk of transmission of the virus, school will continue to operate staggered start times to the day.
+We have amended the start of our school day accordingly.
+See below.
+This will mean that there will be a staggered close of registration for each staggered start.